Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 #### Efficient license acquisition #### {#CPS-efficiency-in-license-requests}

-In some situations a DASH client can foresee the need to make new [=content keys=] available for use or to renew the licenses that enable [=content keys=] to be used.
+In some situations a DASH client can foresee the need to make new [=content keys=] available for use or to renew the [=licenses=] that enable [=content keys=] to be used.
 For example:

 * Live DASH services can at any time introduce new periods that use different [=content keys=].
 They can also alternmate between encrypted and clear content in different periods.
-* The license that enables a [=content key=] to be used can have an expiration time, after which a new license is required.
+* The [=license=] that enables a [=content key=] to be used can have an expiration time, after which a new [=license=] is required.

-DASH clients SHOULD perform license acquisition ahead of time, activating a [=DRM system=] before it is needed or renewing licenses before they expire.
+DASH clients SHOULD perform license acquisition ahead of time, activating a [=DRM system=] before it is needed or renewing [=licenses=] before they expire.
 This provides the following benefits:

-* Playback can continue seamlessly when licenses are renewed, without pausing for license acquisition.
+* Playback can continue seamlessly when [=licenses=] are renewed, without pausing for license acquisition.
 * New [=content keys=] are already available when content needs them, again avoiding a pause for license acquisition.

-To avoid a huge number of concurrent license requests causing license server overload, a DASH client SHOULD perform a license request at a randomly selected time between the moment when it became aware of the need for the license request and the time when the license must be provided to a [=DRM system=] (minus some safety margin).
+To avoid a huge number of concurrent license requests causing license server overload, a DASH client SHOULD perform a license request at a randomly selected time between the moment when it became aware of the need for the license request and the time when the [=license=] must be provided to a [=DRM system=] (minus some safety margin).

 Multiple license requests to the same license server with the same [=authorization token=] SHOULD be batched into a single request if the [=media platform=] API supports this.
 See [[#CPS-activation-workflow]] for details.

-The possibility for ahead-of-time [=DRM system=] activation, seamless license renewal and license request batching depends on the specific [=DRM system=] and [=media platform=] implementations.
+The possibility for ahead-of-time [=DRM system=] activation, seamless [=license=] renewal and license request batching depends on the specific [=DRM system=] and [=media platform=] implementations.
 Some implementations might not support optimal behavior.

 ## Periodic re-ruthorization ## {#CPS-PeriodReauth}

 In a live DASH presentation the rights of the user can be different for different programs included in the presentation.
 This chapter describes recommended mechanisms for enforcing rights to be re-evaluated at program boundaries.

-The user's level of access to content is governed by the issuance (or not) of licenses with [=content keys=] and the policy configuration carried by the licenses.
+The user's level of access to content is governed by the issuance (or not) of [=licenses=] with [=content keys=] and the policy configuration carried by the [=licenses=].
 Therefore, to force the rights to be re-evaluated, the service provider needs to ensure that a new license request must be performed to continue playback across program boundaries.

 The license server is the authority on what rights are assigned to the user.
 To force re-evaluation of rights, a service must force a new license request to be made.
 This can be accomplished by changing the [=content key=] to one that is not yet available to DASH clients, thereby triggering [[#CPS-activation-workflow|DRM system activation]] for the new [=content key=].
 Changing the [=content key=] is only possible on DASH period boundaries.